OpeOnikute/opeonikute.github.io/posts/ai-journalism.md

 Personally, I plan to experiment with implementing AutoRAG for my personal website.
 It can help answer questions about me and my career for anyone that just wants to skim.
 It can also be a useful tool to help a journalist quickly get information about a company from their website without relying on search-engine indexing.

-A new industry-standard addition to press kits, perhaps?

-*Disclaimer: Cloudflare is my employer.
-For more information about AutoRAG, see the [demo on Youtube](https://youtu.be/JUFdbkiDN2U?si=YY8nKCdvTH6VSfOw)*.
+A new industry-standard addition to press kits, perhaps? *For more information about AutoRAG, see the [demo on Youtube](https://youtu.be/JUFdbkiDN2U?si=YY8nKCdvTH6VSfOw)*.

 #### Other Existing Tools